academie-de-espee/marshal-rules-update/handbook.md

         #.
 Marshal In Charge of an Event (MIC-Event) The MIC-Event is the marshal who is listed on the event registration form filed by the autocrat with the Kingdom Chronicler.
 If the marshal listed on the event registration form is unable to fulfill this commitment, they must inform the autocrat and the group's Knight's Marshal as soon as possible.
 A new MIC must be identified and the event registration form updated.
             #.
 The MIC-Event shall oversee all combat at an event (including official practices and published demos).
             #.
 The MIC-Event must ensure that for each marshal related activity there is a marshal warranted in that discipline in charge of that activity.
             #.
-The MIC-Event must submit an event report (See Event Reports).
+The MIC-Event must submit an event report (See: Event Reports).
             #.
 Marshals who fail to properly handle their marshal-in-charge commitments will be removed from all marshal positions.
             #.
 MIC-Events may set specialty parameters to certain battles as long as the parameters are within current rules and explained in writing in the event announcement or in flyers at the door.
             #.
 For inter-kingdom events, changes to the conventions of either Kingdom must be published in both Kingdom newsletters as per Society Earl Marshal ruling.